jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ###

 ### Open Channel Tutorial Cases
 These cases are under multiphase directory in tutorial director which comes with OpenFoam.
+These are incompressible transient cases.

 1. damBreak
-   -laminar
+   *laminar
-   -interFoam multiphase solver
+   *interFoam multiphase solver

 alpha.water post the screenshot here.
 Time = 0.5 sec.
 ![Alpha.water](damBreak_alphawatertimept5.png)